pallix/bobkonf2023-elixir-workshop/tapa_enumerables/README.md

 ## Tips

 Use the [Geocalc.distance_between](https://github.com/yltsrc/geocalc) to calculate the distance between two locations.
+You will need also the function in the [Enum module](`https://hexdocs.pm/elixir/1.14.2/Enum.html`)

 ## Open questions